The Realistic Joneses

 The Realistic Joneses is a play by Will Eno.
 It opened on Broadway in 2014 after premiering in 2012 at the Yale Repertory Theater.

 Production history

 The Realistic Joneses premiered at the Yale Repertory Theater, New Haven, Connecticut in April – May 2012, and starred Johanna Day, Glenn Fitzgerald, Tracy Letts, and Parker Posey, with direction by Sam Gold.
 The play was commissioned by Yale Repertory Theater.

 The play began previews on Broadway at the Lyceum Theatre on March 13, 2014 and officially opened on April 6, 2014.
 The play starred Tracy Letts as Bob Jones, Toni Collette as his wife, Jennifer, Michael C. Hall as John Jones and Marisa Tomei as his wife, Pony.
-The play was directed by Sam Gold, with Scenic Design by David Zinn, costumes by Kaye Voyce and lighting by Mark Barton.
+The play was directed by Sam Gold, with Scenic Design by David Zinn, costumes by Kaye Voyce, lighting by Mark Barton, and sound by Leon Rothenberg.
 The play closed on July 6, 2014 after 105 performances.

 The play ran at the Geary Theater, San Francisco, California, in an A.C.T. production, in March and April 2016.